Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Fast-HotStuff

 \textbf{COMMIT phase.} Similar to \textsc{PRECOMMIT} phase, the primary collects \textsc{PRECOMMIT} votes from $n-f$ replicas and combines them into $PrecommitQC$.
 As a replica receives and verifies the $PrecommitQC$, it executes the commands.
 The replica increments $newNumber$ and begins the next view.

 \textbf{New-View.} Since a replica always receives a message from the primary at a specific viewNumber, therefore, it has to wait for a timeout period during all phases.
-If NEXTVIEW (viewNumber) utility interrupts waiting, the replica increments viewNumber and starts the next view.
+NEXTVIEW is an auxiliary utility that determines the timeout period.
+As a replica waits for the receipt of a message (during any phase), if NEXTVIEW (viewNumber) utility interrupts waiting, the replica increments viewNumber and starts the next view.

-\textbf{Efficient View Change} As a replica moves to the next view, it will send its $NEWVIEW$ ($\eta$) to the next primary.
+\textbf{Efficient View Change.} As a replica moves to the next view, it will send its $NEWVIEW$ ($\eta$) to the next primary.
 The primary aggregates $n-f$ $\eta$ messages and their signatures into an $AggQC$ and sends back to all replicas.
 Upon receipt of a block containing an $AggQC$, first the aggregated signature for the $n-f$ ($\eta$) messages needs to be verified.
 The first check (verification of aggregated signature of $AggQC$) verify that the $AggQC$ that is built from $\eta$ messages has $n-f$ valid $QC$s ($QC$s come from $n-f$ distinct replicas).
-It further guarantees that at least $f+1$ $QC$s out of $n-f$ are from honest replicas.
+It further guarantees that at least $f+1$ $QC$s out of $n-f$ are from correct replicas.

-Therefore, a replica only needs to find a $QC$ with highest view among $QC$s in $AggQC$ by looping over the view numbers of $QC$s.
+Therefore, a replica only needs to find a $QC$ with the highest view among $QC$s in $AggQC$ by looping over the view numbers of $QC$s.
 Next, the replica has to verify the aggregated signature of $highQC$ or latest $QC$.
 As a result, we do not need to verify the remaining $n-f-1$ $QC$s as a replica only needs to verify $highQC$ and make sure if the block extends $highQC.block$.
 This helps to reduce the signature verification cost for $AggQC$ ($n-f$ $QC$s) during view change by the factor of $O(n)$ independent of signature scheme used.
 This optimization can be used by any two-chain BFT-based consensus protocol during view change where replicas have to receive and process $n-f$ $QC$s.

+This optimization can also be used by the primary while receiving $\eta$ messages.
+The primary only needs to verify the signature of the sender of the $\eta$ message and the latest $QC$ ($highQC$) among $n-f$ $QC$s ($prepareQC$ in $\eta$).

-There is a possibility that the $\eta$ messages containing $highQC$ are invalid.
-This means $\eta$ does not meet formatting requirements or its view number is incorrect.
-In this case, the replica can simply reject the block proposal.
+While receiving a block with the $AggQC$ from the primary, there is a possibility that the $\eta$ message containing $highQC$ is invalid (because the primary is malicious).
+It means $\eta$ does not meet formatting requirements, its view number, or the $highQC$ is invalid (its aggregated signature cannot be verified).
+Formatting requirements involve incorrect message types or fields.
+In this case, the replica can reject the block proposal.
+Furthermore, a replica can use this proof to punish (blacklist) the primary.
+The proof can be shared with other replicas and a correct primary will use the proof to propose a transaction to blacklist the Byzantine primary \cite{jalalzai2020hermes}.